wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 The most important files within the python-samples repo:

-* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.py"><strong>python-samples.py</strong></a> - the star of this show - <a href="#TheCoding">the coding</a>

-* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.sh"><strong>python-samples.sh</strong></a> is the shell script which <strong>sets up the environment</strong> our Python program needs.
-Common Python installation and configuration issues (of Miniconda) and procedures are described in my blog article <a target="_blank" href="https://wilsonmar.github.io/python-install">wilsonmar.github.io/python-install</a>.
+* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.py"><strong>python-samples.py</strong></a> is a template containing <a href="#TheCoding">the base coding</a> for  "production-worthy" coding, based on coding tricks explained in my blog article at <a target="_blank" href="https://wilsonmar.github.io/python-coding">wilsonmar.github.io/python-coding</a>.

+* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.sh"><strong>python-samples.sh</strong></a> is a Bash shell script which <strong>installs</strong> It installs <a target="_blank" href="https://wilsonmar.github.io/python-install">all the utilities and run folders the Python program needs</a>.
+Also, calls for human manual authentication (such as az and gcloud login) are done before invoking the Python program.
+The script was developed on macOS.
+TODO: Adaptation and testing on Linux & Windows.

+   The shell file copies file <tt>python-samples.env</tt> in the repo to the user's $HOME folder (if it's not already there) for customization (user's email address, etc.).
+This is so secrets in cannot be pushed back into the public cloud.

-* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.env"><strong>python-samples.env</strong></a> stores key/value pairs our Python program retrieves into <a href="#FeatureFlags">variables</a> that control program execution.
+* <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/python-samples.env"><strong>python-samples.env</strong></a> stores key/value pairs our Python program retrieves into variables that <a href="#FeatureFlags">control program execution</a>.
+More about this below.

-   Note the sequence of feature execution (at the bottom of the Python code) is hard-coded to be always the same.

-   Until the program is coded to use a Vault, to keep secrets (such as API keys) from being sent up to a GitHub repo for public exposure, the .env file used by the program is copied away from the GitHub repo -- in the user's $HOME folder, where it's edited/customized.
-Thus, code in <tt>python-samples.py</tt> reads the <tt>.env</tt> file from the user's $HOME folder rather than in its own folder.

-   Making .env a symlink to ~/.envs/foobar/dev is an added precaution to listing it in .gititgnore.
-If for whatever reason the file were to be put into version control, its contents would show that it's a link to another file.

-   Hard-coded default values defined in the Python code provide a default value if a value is not defined in the .env file.
-Boolean-valued flags to allow execution of application features are False by default.
-If a flow is True, it will be executed by the Python unitest framework.

 * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.gitignore"><strong>.gitignore</strong></a> defines files and folders (such as python-samples.env noted above) and those recreated during each run -- what git does NOT push back into GitHub.

+   PROTIP: <tt>python-samples.sh</tt> being specified in .gitignore is an additional precaution.
+Others mention making that a symlink (to $HOME/....env) so that its contents would show where that file actually resides.
+But I don't do that because I prefer that the program NOT access the .env file in that folder.

 * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.country_info.xls"><strong>country_info.xls</strong></a> and Google Sheet are both generated from and created using file<br /><a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/main/.country_info.csv"><strong>country_info.csv</strong></a>, which contain relatively static information about each country in the world, such as currency codes, mobile phone prefix, etc. Such data can be a use case for an in-memory database / caching service.
 Our Python code sample uses the .csv file to create the <br />database.sqlite file for reference by the sqlite functionality the comes with Python.

 * <a target="_blank" href="https://wilsonmar.github.com/github-actions"><strong>workflow</strong></a> is a folder containing files used by GitHub Actions for CI/CD (Continuous Integration) automation.
+Others may add <tt>circlci</tt>, <tt>travis</tt>, etc. for other automation.

 <hr />

+<a name="PythonFeatures"></a>

-## What's Special about this program
+## What's special about this Python program

-There are several aspects about python-samples.py that are special:
+Let's walk though python-samples.py to highlight what are unusual and controversial:

 A. Near the bottom of the file, the <strong>main is an infinite loop</strong>, controlled by two variables: